radian-software/riju/doc/selfhosting.md

 ### S3\_BUCKET

-This is the name of the S3 bucket that will be used to store Riju build artifacts (aside from Docker images).
-It needs to be globally unique, so `yourname-riju` is a good choice.
+This is the name of the S3 bucket that you created in a previous step.
+`riju-yourname-tf`

 ### SSH\_KEY\_NAME